 PFAS toxicity in humans is less understood.
 Experts investigating the effects on people living near a factory in West Virginia that produced perfluorooctanoic acid found probable links to high cholesterol, ulcerative colitis, thyroid disease, testicular cancer, kidney cancer, and pregnancy-induced hypertension.

 Taking action against PFAS

-Ecology and Health are developing a chemical action plan for PFAS.
+Ecology and the Washington State Department of Health are developing a chemical action plan for PFAS.
 An advisory committee began meeting in 2016 and will continue to help us collect information and identify solutions.
 We expect the draft PFAS chemical action plan will be ready for public review and comment in 2019.

 We released an Interim PFAS Chemical Action Plan in April 2018.
 The plan includes protective actions from two new laws related to the use of PFAS-containing firefighting foam and an analysis of food packaging.

 History of actions to address PFAS in Washington